Honors Program in Political Science

 Students should apply for admission to the program during the winter or spring quarter of their junior year.
 To be eligible for the honors program, a student must be a political science major and have earned at least a 3.2 grade point average overall and a 3.5 GPA in their political science coursework.

-Interested students should submit the following to the Division of Political Science (650 Urban Center):
+Interested students should submit the following to the Department of Political Science (650 Urban Center):

 - PSU and other college transcripts (unofficial transcripts will suffice).

 - Letters of recommendation from two PSU political science faculty

 - Statement of purpose (500 words or less) indicating your interest in the program, the area of research for your honors thesis, and the faculty member you would like to supervise your work